synw/microb/README.md

 Single page app engine using Go stdlib and Rethinkdb.
 This package provides:

-- An http server serves pages and API requests
+- An http server for pages and API requests
 - A process that listens to some Rethinkdb changefeeds to detect CRUD events in the database: these events will trigger templates reparsing and client-side routes update